haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 The workshop will be instructed by seasoned contributors to GHC.
 So far, we have confirmed that the following GHC developers will present.l

-### Simon Peyton Jones

-Simon is an Engineering Fellow at Epic Games.
-Until 2022, he was a researcher at Microsoft Research in Cambridge, England, where he started in 1998.
-He’s also an Honorary Professor of the Computing Science Department at Glasgow University, where he was a professor during 1990-1998.
-Simon is interested in the design, implementation, and application of lazy functional languages.
-He was one of the original designers of Haskell, and much of his work is focused around the Glasgow Haskell Compiler and its ramifications.
-Simon's earlier work was instrumental in discovering how to generate efficient code for lazy languages on stock hardware, but today, he focuses on the GHC type checker, constraint solver, and simplifier.

 ### Ben Gamari

 Ben has been contributing to GHC for over a decade and been working as a full-time compiler engineer at Well-Typed since 2015.
 In that time he has worked across the compiler, from parsing to code generation to release management and development infrastructure.
 His contributions include GHC's non-moving concurrent garbage collector, GHC's type-reflection implementation, and numerous improvements in profiling.
 He tends to find himself working near the back end of GHC's compilation pipeline and runtime system.

-### Sylvain Henry

-Sylvain has a background in high-performance computing and has been contributing to GHC since 2015.
-He joined IOG in 2019 to work full-time on GHC.
-Since 2022, he has led a small team of engineers working on improving Haskell tooling.
-His contributions include `ghc-bignum` (an improved implementation of GHC's support for big numbers), improvements to GHC's constant-folding capabilities, various fixes to the RTS, and a lot of refactoring to make GHC's code more modular and to make GHC a better cross-compiler.
-In 2022, his team added a new JavaScript backend to GHC, adapted from GHCJS.

 ### Cheng Shao